AMWA-TV/is-08/README.md

-# [Work In Progress] AMWA NMOS Audio Channel Mapping Specification
+# AMWA IS-08 NMOS Audio Channel Mapping Specification

-This repository will be used to develop an AMWA NMOS Specification to set channel mapping/selecting/shuffling settings for use with NMOS APIs.
+This repository provides an AMWA NMOS Specification to set channel mapping/selecting/shuffling settings for use with NMOS APIs.

+For an HTML rendering of this Specification see https://amwa-tv.github.io/nmos-audio-channel-mapping

 ## Getting started